stevemchenry/CourseProject/DOCUMENTATION.md

 2. Open the extension popup by clicking on its icon in the Chrome toolbar
 3. Click the "💾 Add This Page" button to add the page to the index

+NOTE: PDF documents cannot be indexed at this time.
+Exploration and implementation of JavaScript PDF manipulaiton libraries is left as a future enhancement opportunity.

 #### 3.2.2.
 Removing a Web Page Bookmark
 1. Open the extension popup by clicking on its icon in the Chrome toolbar
 2. Locate the bookmark in the bookmarks list and click the "❌" button beside it